DaveBenham/VenomModules/README.md

 - Independent inputs for hard sync (reset phase to 0), and soft sync (reverse waveform)
 - Octave control
 - Square pulse width range can be 0-100% or 3-97%
-- Optional DC offset removal
+- Optional DC offset removal for the outputs

 Global controls and inputs are generally to the left.